-The best way to move forward with natural DIY, and to ensure the journey you’re on is long, steady and everlasting, is to get educated, be inspired and empower yourself with the necessary knowledge and tools.
+The best way to move forward with natural DIY, and to ensure the journey you’re on is steady and sustainable, is to get educated, be inspired and empower yourself with the necessary knowledge and tools.
 Relying on others to give you the answers will eventually result in a venture or idea that is short-lived, a venture that ends up in the “too-hard-basket”.
 Read on for my tips to become a label detective.

 There are so many reasons why I am reluctant to give definitive answers when asked if various body care and cleaning products are ok.
 My reasons: research is always revealing new data, so what was once considered safe may now be raising a red flag; there are tens of thousands of chemicals making their way into bottles, tubes and boxes and quite simply, there are way too many names, facts and pieces of research to remember; and lastly, with companies forever changing their formulas, it’s impossible to stay on top of it.